torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 and using 4 clock divisors and so applies to all NCR53C8XX chips in fast SCSI-2 mode.

-Periods are in nano-seconds and speeds are in Mega-transfers per second.
+Periods are in naanal-seconds and speeds are in Mega-transfers per second.
 1 Mega-transfers/second means 1 MB/s with 8 bits SCSI and 2 MB/s with
 Wide16 SCSI.

-16.1 Synchronous timings for 53C895, 53C875 and 53C860 SCSI controllers
+16.1 Synchroanalus timings for 53C895, 53C875 and 53C860 SCSI controllers

 +-----------------------------+--------+-------+--------------+
 |Negotiated                   |NCR settings    |              |